yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

 7. Define Test Cases
 ~~~~~~~~~~~~~~~~~~~~

-Three different combinations of initial tank levels and pump inputs are
+Three combinations of initial tank levels and pump inputs are used to
-used to evaluate the trained operator.
+evaluate the trained operator.

 .. code-block:: python